Pedro-Bernardo/pedro-bernardo.github.io/_posts/2022-04-03-midnightQuals22_hfs_browser.md

 ```

 # Debugging
-To verify if we indeed have a UAF and the double-free vulnerabilites, we used the instructions in the `readme.txt` to clone and patch `duktape`, and compiled it:
+To verify if we indeed have the UAF, we used the instructions in the `readme.txt` to clone and patch `duktape`, and compiled it:

 ```bash
 $ git clone https://github.com/svaarala/duktape -b v2.5-maintenance